informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

-# Testnet commands
+# CLI (Work in Progress)

+> [!NOTE]
+> The Emerald CLI is a work in progress and should be considered experimental.
+> Functionality may change, and users should expect potential instability or incomplete features.

-## Starting the testnet
+## Start the Network

-The command used to start the local testnet is the following:
+Use the following command to start a local testnet:

 <details>
 <summary><code>emerald testnet start</code></summary>